-- 1. A judge, juror, prosecutor, investigator or secretary of the court session may not participate in criminal proceedings if: - a) he/she has not been appointed or elected to the position in the manner prescribed by law; - b) he/she participates or participated in this case as the accused, a defence counsel, a victim, an expert, an interpreter or a witness; - b1) the investigation is in progress with respect to the alleged commission by him/her of an offence; - c) he/she is a family member or closely relative of the accused, defence counsel, or of the victim; - d) they are members of one family, or close relatives; - e) there are other circumstances that question his/her objectivity and impartiality. - 2.
-A judge may not participate in the hearing of a criminal case on the merits if he/she participated in this case as an investigator, prosecutor, or as a judge of a preliminary hearing, of the court of the first instance, court of appeal or court of cassation, or as a secretary of the court session.
-This procedure shall apply to a judge who participated in the review of the newly discovered circumstances of a criminal case. - 3.
-A judge may not participate in the review of the appeal filed against the decision delivered by him/her. - 4.
-If a judge previously participated in the review of a case by way of cassation, he/she may still participate in the haring of the case at the Grand Chamber of the Supreme Court of Georgia. - 5.
-The performance of their duties by a prosecutor and an investigator shall not impede their further participation in the case at any stage of the criminal proceedings. - 6.
-An investigator involved in a criminal case may not participate in the investigative action that is to be carried out under a court ruling adopted on the motion of the defence, unless there is a prior written consent of the defence.
+1. A judge, juror, prosecutor, investigator or secretary of the court session may not participate in criminal proceedings if:

+b) he/she participates or participated in this case as the accused, a defence counsel, a victim, an expert, an interpreter or a witness;

+b) the investigation is in progress with respect to the alleged commission by him/her of an offence;

+c) he/she is a family member or closely relative of the accused, defence counsel, or of the victim;

+d) they are members of one family, or close relatives;

+e) there are other circumstances that question his/her objectivity and impartiality.

+2. A judge may not participate in the hearing of a criminal case on the merits if he/she participated in this case as an investigator, prosecutor, or as a judge of a preliminary hearing, of the court of the first instance, court of appeal or court of cassation, or as a secretary of the court session.
+This procedure shall apply to a judge who participated in the review of the newly discovered circumstances of a criminal case.

+3. A judge may not participate in the review of the appeal filed against the decision delivered by him/her.

+4. If a judge previously participated in the review of a case by way of cassation, he/she may still participate in the haring of the case at the Grand Chamber of the Supreme Court of Georgia.

+5. The performance of their duties by a prosecutor and an investigator shall not impede their further participation in the case at any stage of the criminal proceedings.

+6. An investigator involved in a criminal case may not participate in the investigative action that is to be carried out under a court ruling adopted on the motion of the defence, unless there is a prior written consent of the defence.

-Article 60 - Circumstances excluding the participation of a defence counsel in criminal proceedings
+Article 60 - Circumstances excluding the participation of a defence counsel in criminal proceedings a) was involved in this case as a judge, jury, investigator, secretary of the court session, witness or expert;